mikelmaron/osmgeoweek/_posts/projects/0100-01-01-sierra-leone.md

     west: -14.88647460937
 ---

-# Please note, this is a difficult task, and most suitable for very experienced OSM contributors.
+<h1 style="color:red">Please note, this is a difficult task, and most suitable for very experienced OSM contributors. </h1>

 Identification and mapping of farmlands and orchards in the countries affected by the recent Ebola virus outbreak